-Ten years ago, the Ralph Lauren Corporation partnered with the nation’s leading cancer center, Memorial Sloan-Kettering Cancer Center in New York City to create the Ralph Lauren Center for Cancer Care and Prevention.
-As of today, the Ralph Lauren Center has cared for approximately 100,000 patients and 13,000 uninsured individuals from all five New York boroughs.
+Ten years ago, the Ralph Lauren Center for Cancer Care and Prevention was established in partnership with the nation’s leading cancer center, Memorial Sloan-Kettering Cancer Center in New York City.
+As of today, the Ralph Lauren Center has cared for approximately 100,000 patients and 13,000 uninsured individuals from all five New York City boroughs.

 The Ralph Lauren Center, the only outpatient facility of its kind in Harlem, is an independent 501(c)(3) charitable organization.
 Its mission is to provide the highest quality cancer care and prevention to NYC’s underserved populations in a culturally competent and patient-centered manner, with the goal of eliminating barriers to care and reducing disparities.